Transcranial Magnetic Stimulation (TMS)

 Common Side Effects

-Side effects are generally mild to moderate and improve shortly after an individual session and decrease over time with additional sessions.
-They may include headache, scalp discomfort at the site of stimulation, tingling, spasms or twitching of facial muscles, lightheadedness.
+Side effects are usually minor to moderate and shortly improve after an individual session and decrease over time with additional sessions.
+They may include lightheadedness, twitching or spasms of facial muscles, tingling, scalp discomfort at the site of stimulation, and headache.

 Your doctor can adjust the level of stimulation to reduce symptoms or may recommend that you take an over-the-counter pain medication before the procedure.